TimCook/overwatch-automated-voiceliner/README.md

 3. Run "Overwatch Automated Voiceliner by Tim Cook - Version 2.02.exe"!
 4. Enjoy!

-EDIT: Download the v1.69-Lite version if Chrome is FALSELY saying its a virus, smh smh

-The overwatch.exe also automatically extracts the files in the files folder, so no worries Source code for files, extraction, program, et cetera., are all available to view above!

-I think Chrome will autodetect the file as a virus because of how C++ like injection / macro stuff functions (Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the three.ahk files (Overwatch.ahk, Extra.ahk, List.ahk) and then use a installed AutoHotkey program to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is
+I think Chrome may occasionally falsely autodetect the file as a virus because of how C++ like injection / macro stuff functions
+(Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the three.ahk files (Overwatch.ahk, Extra.ahk, List.ahk) and then use a installed AutoHotkey program to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is